 Looking at these requirements it’s quite easy to understand gRPC ticks pretty much all of them.
 So relating to the previous requirements gRPC answers to them:

-3. By using interceptors, it can easily validate against some HTTP headers (e.g. Authorisation header with JWT token) in order to authorise the call.
+header with JWT token) in order to authorise the call. - By using

-4. By using protobuf, it can easily build a library in any gRPC supported language and distribute it to the brands, in a way that they can import it on their projects.
-It’s definitely better approach than distributing the protobuf files themselves.
+, it can easily build a library in any gRPC supported language and distribute it to the brands, in a way that they can import it on their projects.
+It’s definitely better approach than distributing the protobuf files themselves. - By using

-5. By using protobuf, it can use its backwards and forwards compatibility.
-As long as we follow some simple practices when updating .proto definitions, old code reads new messages without issues, ignoring any newly added fields.
+definitions, old code reads new messages without issues, ignoring any newly added fields.
 To the old code, deleted fields have their default value, and deleted repeated fields are empty.
-We currently make use of proto-backwards-compat-maven-plugin to help us not make mistakes.
+We currently make use of proto-backwards-compat-maven-plugin to help us not make mistakes. - By using

-6. By using protobuf, it can generate code in any language supported by gRPC.
-This provides great flexibility for each brand to opt by its language of choice and its deployment preference. gRPC is also supported in all big cloud providers.
+, it can generate code in any language supported by gRPC.
+This provides great flexibility for each brand to opt by its language of choice and its deployment preference. gRPC is also supported in all big cloud providers. - The

 Using gRPC